arlohol-cdw/HCHB/README.md

 ## Requirements
 - Python 3
-- The only 3rd party library that needs to be installed is the PAN-OS Python SDK
+- The only 3rd party libraries that need to be installed is the PAN-OS Python SDK and ansible-vault
+  - Ansible Vault is only used if the manual authentication feature is not selected
+- Ansible
 ```
 pip install pan-os-python
+pip install ansible-vault
 ```